What is tokenomics? Here’s your five-min guide

 Allocation, vesting periods, & burns

-A crypto project may choose to regularly burn tokens, similar to a share buy-back, and reduce the number of coins in circulation.
+Crypto companies may choose to regularly burn tokens, similar to a share buy-back, and reduce the number of coins in circulation.
 They do this by sending coins to a ‘burn wallet’, which can receive coins, but not send any.
-Projects do this with the intention of reducing the inflation rate of their token, or simply reducing its total supply.
+Companies do this with the intention of reducing the inflation rate of their token, or simply reducing its total supply.

-It is also possible for the project to introduce additional coins into circulation may adhere to a transparent and predictable schedule.
-However, it’s not uncommon for some projects to postpone the token unlocking roadmap with minimal justification.
+It is also possible to introduce additional coins into circulation may adhere to a transparent and predictable schedule.
+However, it’s not uncommon to postpone the token unlocking roadmap with minimal justification.

 Mining, staking & yields